FDromer/balance_sheet/README.md

 ## Balance Sheet: CSS Pseudo Selectors

 CSS pseudo selectors can be used to change specific HTML elements, change the style of an element when hover over on it with a mouse, and trigger other events on a webpage.
-The balance sheet is implemented using pseudo selectors
+The balance sheet is implemented using pseudo selectors.

 &rarr; from [freeCodeCamp](https://www.freecodecamp.org/learn/2022/responsive-web-design/)